nimanwijerathna/portfolio/README.md

 - Contact form with validation

 ## Live Demo
-Check out the live demo of the portfolio (link)
+Check out the live demo of the portfolio https://nimanwijerathna.github.io/portfolio/

 ## Copyright
 © 2024 Niman Wijerathna.
 All rights reserved.